 Visitors are encouraged and welcome at WGMS.
 All visitors are required to check in at the main office to sign-in and pick up a visitor’s badge.
 After visit, visitors must checkout in main office.

-Please review the following processes.
+Please review the following processes and complete the appropriate forms.

 RESPECT ALL, ACHIEVE YOUR BEST, MAKE RESPONSIBLE CHOICES